 While private blockchains can be designed or changed to suit the needs of a particular organization, public blockchains have a much more difficult time making changes because of their egalitarian decentralized networks.

 A popular way of addressing potential protocol changes is by going through a proposal implementation process.
-Each blockchain has a different process for addressing community introduced proposals, but each involves a rigorous process before a recommendation is approved for implementation.
+Each blockchain has a different process for addressing community introduced proposals, but each involves a long, rigorous process before a recommendation is approved for implementation.

 Bitcoin uses a proposal process through the introduction of BIPs.
 A Bitcoin Improvement Proposal (BIP) is a design document for introducing new features or upgrades to the Bitcoin software.
 This is the standard way of communicating ideas since Bitcoin has no central structure or leadership.